chrisbanas/chrisbanas/README.md

    	return San Fransisco()

    def aboutMe():
 	A full-stack developer with experience in building web applications using Ruby on Rails, SQL, CSS, HTML, React, Redux, and JavaScript.
 Additionally, I have 	    experience with the stock market and financial analysis, which has helped me to build more data-driven applications.

 	My GitHub repositories showcase my projects, ranging from simple web applications to complex, data-intensive systems.
-I am passionate about developing high-quality, scalable software that can solve real-world problems.
+I am passionate about developing high-	    quality, scalable software that can solve real-world problems.

 	Collaboration is a key part of my development process, and I enjoy working with other developers to create elegant and efficient code.
 Learning new 		technologies is another passion of mine, and I am always eager to explore new tools and frameworks that can help me build better applications.

 	If you are looking for a skilled developer with full-stack experience and a background in financial analysis, please feel free to browse my repositories and 	     get in touch with me for any collaboration or project opportunities.
 ```